-One of the easiest ways to track performance regressions in your JavaScript applications is to use Vitest's API.
-It lets you write benchmarks as easily as unit tests:
+One of the easiest ways to track performance regressions in your JavaScript applications is to use Vitest's bench

 The problem that we now face is that the results are inconsistent between runs.
 Running the command multiple times in a CI/CD runner or on your machine will yield different results.
 Thus it will be hard to spot performance regressions with confidence.